17 Best Yoga Poses for Anxiety (Depression and Stress)

 It’s great for anxiety as essentially the energy within your body can move freely.

-Yogis recommend holding the posture for 30 seconds with your eyes closed to feel the full benefit of the posture.
+Yogis recommend holding the form for 30 seconds with your eyes closed to experience the full benefit.[11]

-Recognised as a self-esteem boosting asana, it can help to improve our sense of power and control.
+Recognised as a self-esteem boosting asana, it can improve our sense of power and control.

-You feel strong and steady when you master the pose, in turn feeling more in control of your emotions.
+You feel strong and steady when you master the form, in turn becoming more in control of your emotions.

-Research in to the impact of yoga on back pain looked at how a number of postures, including Tree Pose, could help people cope with their condition.
+Research into the impact of yoga for back pain looked at how a number of postures, including vriksasana, could help people with their condition.[12]

 Results showed that the postures helped to release serotonin, commonly known as the “happy chemical”!